Instructional Materials Adoption Process

-Packets are prepared and mailed to publishers, typically in August/September, requesting instructional materials submissions for courses being considered for adoption generally in the following school year.
+Packets are prepared and emailed to publishers, typically in August/September, requesting instructional materials submissions for courses being considered for adoption generally in the following school year.
 The Board adopts instructional materials for established courses and new courses on a schedule outlined in the Master Plan for Instructional Materials.

 The following should be included in the review process for new and existing instructional materials on a regular basis.